-Pioneer Works Center for Arts and Innovation is an institution dedicated to the synthesis, creation and discussion of art, science and education.
-Located in the former Pioneer Ironworks in Red Hook, Brooklyn the center houses exhibitions, educational programming, art and science residencies as well as an imprint for a variety of publications.
-Our diverse programming is designed to support cultural innovators and engage our community in productive dialogues.
-Pioneer Works is a 501c3 not-for-profit organization.
+Pioneer Works Center for Arts and Innovation is dedicated to the creation, synthesis and discussion of art, science and education.
+Located in Red Hook, Brooklyn, the Center gathers artists, scientists and creative thinkers to collaborate outside the boundaries of traditional institutions where specialization often limits the application of ideas across disciplines.
+Through a community devoted to creative discourse and collaboration, Pioneer Works is a platform where ideas can manifest into their fullest expression.
+The Center enacts its vision for a more complex, creative and productive society through educational programming, exhibitions, publications, residencies, lectures and performances.
+Housed in a reclaimed former iron works factory, Pioneer Works is a 501(c)3 non-profit organization.
 In order to nurture and support arts and culture, we need you!
 Make a charitable, tax-deductible donation through pioneerworks.org/give and help make Pioneer Works a social hub for the inception and dissemination of art and ideas.

 Built in 1866, the building was first occupied by Pioneer Iron Works, one of the largest machine manufacturers in the United States- constructing ships, boilers, tanks, sheet iron, detachable railroad tracks, grain elevators, and machinery for sugar plantations.
 The building was completely destroyed by a devastating fire in 1881 and rebuilt shortly thereafter.
 Pioneer Iron Works operated until the middle of the 20th century, after which the site became a storage facility for Time Moving Company.
 Pioneer Street was named after the Pioneer Iron Works building.